-I started editing books for Oxford University Press in 1983 and have worked freelance since then, with time out in journalism to be deputy editor of Metro (1986-93) and editor/publisher of the books/arts monthly magazine Quote Unquote (1993-7) and editor of Architecture NZ (1998-2001).
+I started editing books for Oxford University Press in 1983 and have worked freelance since then, with time out in journalism to be deputy editor of Metro (1986-93), editor/publisher of the books/arts monthly magazine Quote Unquote (1993-7) and editor of Architecture NZ (1998-2001).

 As an author, I have published 19 books, all but one non-fiction: the most recent are Crosson Clarke Carnachan Architects and New Zealand’s Gift to the World: the youth justice Family Group Conference (both 2014).

 I have been a judge of the national book awards six times, was vice-president of the NZ Society of Authors and am a foundation member of the NZ Association of Manuscript Assessors.